By Pradeep Pandey · Co-Founder · 22 min read · Updated

 Scheduling interface friction.
 Some nurse managers describe a high number of steps required to edit schedules.

-“When editing the schedule there are a lot of clicks involved.”
 Amanda F., Nurse Manager, Hospital & Health Care, October 13, 2020, Capterra

-“Not as helpful for those of us that still do a traditional schedule.
-Automatic scheduling feature needs work.”
 Jeanne C., Administrative Coordinator, Hospital & Health Care, May 7, 2019, Capterra

 Time and attendance integration, automated CMS compliance documentation, and callout overtime automation are not included in the base Aladtec platform.
 Confirm current feature availability with Aladtec directly.

 Verdict: Aladtec is the right downgrade path from SmartLinx for hospitals that are paying for feature depth they do not use and want a simpler system with lower ongoing maintenance.
 The SmartLinx features that Aladtec lacks, CMS documentation, integrated T&A, must be handled manually or through other tools.
+See our deeper Aladtec alternatives guide for Critical Access Hospitals.

 Cost: $200-450 per month depending on roster size.
 Pricing requires a quote.